 Oral antibiotics, effective against Staphylococcus aureus, Staphylococcus epidermidis, Streptococci, and anaerobes for ten days, should be prescribed.
 The majority of patients will improve dramatically with antibiotic treatment and pain medication.
 The periareolar discomfort and swelling will subside in the majority of cases.

-If the localized infection progresses to abscess formation, then the response will be partial or nil.
-The management protocol of breast abscess is as follows: Aspiration with antibiotic cover is effective as a treatment when the abscess cavity is equal or smaller than 4 cm in diameter; otherwise, incision and drainage are required for larger collections, or if recurrent after aspiration.
+If the localized infection progresses to abscess formation, the response will be partial or nil.
+The management protocol for breast abscesses is as follows: Aspiration with antibiotic cover is effective as a treatment when the abscess cavity is equal to or smaller than 4 cm in diameter; otherwise, incision and drainage are required for larger collections or if recurrent after aspiration.
 Bacterial culture and sensitivity should be done on any aspirated or drained material for more specific antibiotic therapy.
-Retrograde drainage through duct opening under ultrasound guidance is a procedure that can be successful when purulent discharge is seen from a single duct opening, though is often more technically difficult, and painful, than direct aspiration.
+Retrograde drainage through duct opening under ultrasound guidance is a procedure that can be successful when purulent discharge is seen from a single duct opening, though it is often more technically difficult and painful than direct aspiration.

 In cases with consistent or recurrent symptoms and swelling, excision of the involved duct and surrounding inflammatory tissue is performed, termed a “microdochectomy.”
-Intraoperative swab for culture and sensitivity from the wound site is advisable when inflamed tissues are dissected.
-However, in MDE alone, the cultures are mostly sterile, but when MDE is associated with periductal mastitis, then 50% or more of the swabs will be positive.
-There is no evidence in the literature to suggest that MDE predisposes to cancer development, hence routine biopsy is not indicated, and the decision must be individualized and based on patient risk factors independent of MDE.
+An intraoperative swab for culture and sensitivity from the wound site is advisable when inflamed tissues are dissected.
+However, in MDE alone, the cultures are mostly sterile, but when MDE is associated with periductal mastitis, 50% or more of the swabs will be positive.
+There is no evidence in the literature to suggest that MDE predisposes to cancer development; hence, routine biopsy is not indicated, and the decision must be individualized and based on patient risk factors independent of MDE.